erwbgy/puppet-tomcat/README.md

 *jolokia*: Whether or not to install the jolokia war file and configure a separate service to run it.
 Default: false

-*jolokia_address: The address that the jolokia HTTP service listens on.
+*jolokia_address*: The address that the jolokia HTTP service listens on.
 Default: 'localhost'

-*jolokia_port: The port that the jolokia HTTP service listens on.
+*jolokia_port*: The port that the jolokia HTTP service listens on.
 Default:
 '8190'

-*jolokia_version: The version of the jolokia war file to download and install.
+*jolokia_version*: The version of the jolokia war file to download and install.
 Default: '1.1.0'

 *localhost*: The localhost address to bind listen ports to.
 Default: 'localhost'